Foto del docente

 Keywords: Artificial intelligence Complex systems Bio-inspired robotics Swarm robotics Complex systems biology Genetic regulatory network models Hybrid Metaheuristics

-Andrea Roli's research interests and activities are in artificial intelligence and complex systems, with main focus on the relation between complex systems and cognitive processes.
+Andrea Roli's research interests lie in complex systems and artificial intelligence, with a primary focus on the relation between complex systems and cognitive processes.